JacobBumgarner/VesselVio/Build.md

 pip install -r requirements.txt
 ```

-7. You should now be able to execute the VesselVio.py file to run the application!.
+7. You should now be able to execute the VesselVio.py file to run the application!
    - First make sure you've activated your python environment (example below)
 ```markdown
 pyenv activate VV